 Integrated systems and processes

-Review the touchpoints where members interact with you and provide data is key to designing consumer grade experiences.
-Are they always needed, or are there opportunities pre-loading previously obtained information?
-How could these interactions be streamlined, and how could administrators introduce increasing options for members to self-serve or alternative methods of gathering data such as smart forms or electronic document verification & identification.
+Understanding the touchpoints where members interact with you and provide data is key to designing consumer grade experiences.
+Are they always needed, or are there opportunities to reduce member effort?
+How could these interactions be streamlined, and how could administrators introduce options for members to self-serve or alternative methods of gathering data such as smart forms or electronic document verification & identification.

 Thoughtfully integrated systems and processes can support risk management and compliance processes.
-They also reduce the impact of often labour-intensive tasks (including real-time transaction analysis, online registration, risk-weighted asset calculations, data analytics and aggregation; modelling, scenario analysis and forecasting), while ensuring that internal behaviours are aligned with member protection policies and processes.
+They also reduce the impact of often labour-intensive tasks such as; real-time transaction analysis, online registration, data analytics and forecasting, while ensuring that internal behaviours are aligned with member protection policies and processes.

 Fully leveraging technology

 As regulators require increasing volumes of data, more holistically integrated technologies can streamline data capture and analysis, with data-mining algorithms enabling channels such as social media to be used to gauge member sentiment to identify and address issues early.

-The opportunities that new technologies create make it important to take time to review and re-design processes before introducing automation.
-Whilst RPA is often seen as a silver bullet to join up legacy systems, transformative results are only achieved when someone takes responsibility to question what unnecessary steps can be eliminated, what can be added to ensure regulatory compliance, and how the overall process can be simplified, exploiting technology to design low effort, high quality member experiences.
+The opportunities that new technologies create make it important to take time to review and re-design end to end processes before introducing automation.
+Whilst RPA is often seen as a silver bullet to join up legacy systems, transformative results are only achieved when someone takes responsibility to question how the process can be simplified, exploiting technology to design low effort, high quality member experiences.

-In conjunction with your world-class member experience, establishing an efficient operating model, with flexibility to scale for future challenges, is vital to long-term sustainability.
-A key component of this flexibility could be identifying a partner that can provide dedicated skills and expertise on non-core activities.
-This would not only enhance member experience but also have the benefit of creating capacity within your skilled pensions administrator resource base.
-For example, a vendor that specialises in customer contact that could handle initial member interactions and queries. .
+To support the delivery of a consumer grade member experience, establishing an efficient operating model, with flexibility to scale for future challenges, is vital to long-term sustainability.
+A key component of this flexibility is to identify partners that can provide dedicated skills and expertise on non-core activities.
+As well as gaining access to latest technology and developments this also has the benefit of creating capacity within your administrator resource base to focus on client value adding activities.

 Specialist on-boarding team – Create a seamless member experience with a team of people skilled to deliver data migration, re-design processes, automate calculations, and codify scheme rules.
-Efficient on-boarding processes, a thorough understanding of the member experience, and better-designed communications will help meet the expectations of scheme trustees and members alike, whilst unlocking the potential to significantly increase profitability.
+Efficient on-boarding processes, a thorough understanding of the member experience, and better-designed communications will help meet the expectations of scheme trustees and members alike, whilst unlocking the potential to significantly reduce costs.

-Dedicated rectification teams - Create a dedicated structure/Target Operating Model separate from Business as Usual (BAU) that will ensure the successful delivery of the programme without impacting BAU delivery.
+Dedicated rectification teams - Create a dedicated structure separate from Business as Usual (BAU) that will ensure the successful delivery of any rectification programmes without impacting BAU delivery.

 Talent and competency - required skills and development

-This will further feed requirements for sophisticated knowledge management systems, to document and codify scheme rule details, and the expertise to establish and maintain them.
+This will further feed requirements for well-designed knowledge management systems, to document and quickly access scheme rule details, and the expertise to establish and maintain them.

 In a scenario where better systems move the focus away from specific pension scheme knowledge there will be an increased focus on customer service skills that will be delivered through a blend of traditional and digital channels.